Vanco/SequencePlugin/README.md

 ### Kotlin support
 The Kotlin language support are in very early stage.
-  - Support generate topLevel function
+  - [x] Support generate topLevel function
-  - Support generate PrimaryConstructor and SecondaryConstructor
+  - [x] Support generate PrimaryConstructor and SecondaryConstructor
-  - Support generate No Constructor Class
+  - [x] Support generate No Constructor Class
-  - Support generate JavaCall deeply
+  - [x] Support generate JavaCall deeply
+  - [ ] Support generate lambda argument
+  - [ ] Support generate function with expression body
-  - Code navigation is Not Implement Yet
+  - [ ] Code navigation

 ## How to use
 SequenceDiagram can generate sequence diagram from JAVA and Kotlin File.